tc39/proposal-decimal/bigdecimal-reference.md

 # BigDecimal introduction and reference

 This page is the JS developer-oriented for using `BigDecimal` proposal from TC39.
 PRs welcome to fix any found issue!
+This document is one of the alternatives we are considering as a solution to Decimal Proposal.
+We are also considering (Decimal128)[./decimal128-reference.md] as a possible solution.

 ## Introductory example

 `BigDecimal` is a new primitive numeric type used to represent decimal quantities, like money, with more intuitive and defined rounding rules than `Number`.
 Since `Number` is represented  as binary float-point type, there are decimal numbers that can't be represented by them, causing problems on rounding that happens on arithmetic operations like `+`.

 Let's take the example of a function to add up a bill with a number of items, and add sales tax: